mohan7401647399/Task_tracker/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact

 Mohan - mtm.kcs@gmail.com

 Project Link: https://github.com/mohan7401647399/Task_tracker
 ```

-## How to Use This README

-1. Replace placeholder values (like `yourusername`, `your_mongodb_connection_string`, etc.) with your actual information
-2. Add real screenshots to the `screenshots/` directory and update the image paths
-3. Customize the features, installation steps, and other sections as needed
-4. Add your own license if not using MIT
-5. Include any additional sections that might be relevant to your project

-The README provides:
-- Clear installation instructions
-- Project structure overview
-- API documentation
-- Technology stack information
-- Contribution guidelines
-- Contact information

-You can enhance it further by adding:
-- Deployment instructions
-- Testing guidelines
-- Environment variable explanations
-- Demo link (if deployed)